 As enterprises migrate toward controller-based architectures, the role and skills required of a core network engineer are evolving and more vital than ever.
-To prepare for this network transition, the CCNA Routing and Switching certification will not only prepare you with the knowledge of foundational technologies, but ensure you stay relevant with skill sets needed for the adoption of next-generation technologies.
+To prepare for this network transition, the CCNA certification not only prepares you with the knowledge of foundational technologies, but ensures you stay relevant with skill sets needed for the adoption of next-generation technologies.

-CCNA Routing and Switching is for Network Specialists, Network Administrators, and Network Support Engineers with 1-3 years of experience.
+CCNA Routing and Switching are for Network Specialists, Network Administrators, and Network Support Engineers with 1-3 years of experience.

-Harford Community College offers three courses that will prepare you for the certification exam.
-The courses are taken in the following sequence:
+Harford Community College offers three courses that prepare you for the certification exam and must be taken in sequence:

 - Cisco I

 - Cisco III